matteosalis04/Control-SSH/README.md

 Once executed, *Guardian SSH* will apply security configurations to your SSH server.
 You can customize the settings by modifying the `guardian-ssh.conf` file.

-## Contributing

-Contributions and suggestions are welcome!
-Feel free to open issues or pull requests.

 ## License

 This project is distributed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.